-We have amazingly little to say for ourselves, one day having been exactly like another; for five weeks all fair, except Friday last, which was very wet, and prevented-not us, indeed, from taking our ride, but-Mrs. Holland and her daughters from leaving the inn at Bakewell to look about saw Chatsworth and our own magnificent dale; and will, I hope, be lighted to-morrow by a bright sun to the threshold of the great Peak cavern.
+"We have amazingly little to say for ourselves, one day having been exactly like another; for five weeks all fair, except Friday last, which was very wet, and prevented-not us, indeed, from taking our ride, but-Mrs. Holland and her daughters from leaving the inn at Bakewell to look about this beautiful country.
+They had better fortune yesterday-saw Chatsworth and our own magnificent dale; and will, I hope, be lighted to-morrow by a bright sun to the threshold of the great Peak cavern.
 Some of us ride daily, and we have visited more of the beautiful scenes of this varied country than I ever saw before; always with increasing pleasure.
-We have very nearly done with workmen about the house, which has been made very convenient; but some small improvements are projected in the garden, &c., for another year.
-We have excellent neighbours, and almost more going out than I could desire.
+We have very nearly done with workmen about the house. which has been made very convenient; but some small improvements are projected in the garden, etc., for another year.
+We have excellent neighbors, and almost more going out than I could desire.